 - Cleaning cages and kennels

 - General maintenance of the garden

 - Supporting adoption events and contributing to communications campaigns in support of the shelters

 You do not require any experience to join this project, but patience and a love for animals is essential.
-All of the cats housed in the shelters are fully vaccinated.
+All of the dogs and cats housed in the shelters are fully vaccinated.